microsoft/BotFramework-WebChat/docs/HOOKS.md

 ```
 <!-- prettier-ignore-end -->

-This function will return active interims processed from a dictation event.
+This hook will return active interims processed from a dictation event.

 The first array represents separate sentences while the second array represents potential ambiguities or alternatives for the same sentence.